Alfie (Lily Allen song): Critical and commercial reception

 Rosie Swash from The Guardian described the song's sound as "fairground pomp".
 She then suggested that Allen has fused together a "uniquely acidic brand of pop", with the icing on the cake being "that brutally barbed tongue".
 Rob Webb from Drowned in Sound considered that "Alfie" rescued the lack of wit and imagination of some previous tracks on the album, while Blender reporter Jon Dolan thought that the "silly waltz-rap" of the song is an example at how Allen "casually and wittily blurs the line between fan and friend".

 Sal Cinquemani from Slant Magazine praised the production of "Alfie", as well as "Shame for You", with "plenty of catchy melodies and clever samples", but claimed that Allen lacks charisma.
 Heather Phares of Allmusic gave a negative review for the song, claiming it "falls especially flat as the album's final song", with the album losing steam at the end, and NME's Priya Elan considered that if "the pop dreams get slightly tarnished by the graffiti put-downs of 'Not Big' and 'Alfie', then that's not too worrying, as with a personality this size, this isn’t the last time you’ll be hearing from [Allen]".
 It was considered by reviewer Ronan Hunt-Murphy from Two Way Monologues that the song could be used for a children's TV show, if the swearing and drug references were cut.

 The single failed to achieve commercial success.
 It debuted at 44 and peaked inside the top 20 of the UK Singles Chart, at number 15 for only one week, where it charted as the double A-sided single, "Alfie"/"Shame for You".
 Other moderate chart peaks include Ireland, at 31, and New Zealand at 15.
-In Japan, "Alfie" was only released as an extended play, made exclusively for that country, which was ineligible to chart on the Singles Chart, so it peaked on the Albums Chart at 226.
+In Japan, "Alfie" was only released as an extended play, made exclusively for that country.
 In Europe, it reached position 55 on the Eurochart Hot 100 Singles compiled by Billboard.